 He may have also offered him some personal training.
 That may be how Snape learned formal Legilimecy and Occlumency.
 But even leaving that whole issue aside, the more you squint around the edges of the Harry filter, the more evident it seemed that until Harry came along Severus Snape seems to have been in a position to have functioned as Albus’s protégé, for all that Rowling was determined to deny and back-pedal away from any such possibility in the final book.
 But if he ever did, it had to have started somewhere.
 And, really, such a relationship as that is more likely to have started while Snape was still in school than after he was out of it.

 Until DHs came out, I was able to seriously consider that my statement above, about the werewolf caper having been a more life-changing incident for James Potter than it was for Severus Snape, may perhaps have been wrong.
 It may have been much more life-changing for Severus Snape.

 In human terms, his life may have changed very much for the better.

 Not that any of the Marauders were in a position to know that.
 Then.

-But those threads are all off wandering in the outer darkness which is known as the UNhallowed collection.
+But all of those threads are now off wandering in the outer darkness which is known as the UNhallowed collection.